eddiemcnally/kestrel/README.md

 Some implementation notes:
 * At a very high level, I am using BlueFever Software as a guide to the implementation steps.
 There are video tutorials on YouTube.
 * The engine makes heavy use of bitboards (64bit 'unsigned long long int' to represent the board).
 Using bitboards allows for using pre-generated lookup (occupancy) bitmasks to identify potential attacking squares for any piece on the board.
-* As mentioned above, there is an dependency on GNU C library (glibc).
-The engine makes use of an inbuilt functions for determing LSB and MSB in a word.
+* As mentioned above, there is an dependency on gcc.
+The engine makes use of an inbuilt functions for determing LSB and MSB in a word, and to count bits in a word.

 This is a work-in-progress.
 Current state: